 Fruits and vegetables.
 Make half your plate fruits and vegetables.
 Eat a variety of vegetables, especially dark-green, red, and orange vegetables, and beans and peas.
 Some fruits and vegetables may help protect against certain types of cancer.
 Plus, without added fats or sugars, fruits and vegetables are relatively low in calories.
 Eating them instead of higher calorie foods can help with weight management.

 Fat-free or low-fat (1%) milk and milk products.
 Milk and milk products, such as cheese and yogurt, provide calcium, potassium, and other important nutrients to your diet.
-Fat-free or low-fat products offer the same nutrients as fattier versions with fewer calories.
+Fat-free or low-fat products offer the same nutrients as versions that contain higher amounts of fat with fewer calories.

 Whole grains.
 Half of your daily grains should be whole grains, an important source of iron, magnesium, selenium, B vitamins, and dietary fiber.
 Replace refined grains, which include white flour, white bread, and white rice, with whole grains.
-Look for “whole grain” or “whole wheat” as the first or second ingredient in food labels.
+Look for “100% whole grain” or “100% whole wheat” as the first or second ingredient in food labels.

 Lean proteins, with an emphasis on seafood.
 Eat a variety of protein foods that are low in fat or have good fats.
-Smart choices include seafood, lean meat and poultry, eggs, beans, soy products, and unsalted nuts and seeds.
+Smart choices include seafood, lean meat and poultry, greek-style yogurts, eggs, beans, soy products, and unsalted nuts and seeds.
 Seafood provides a range of nutrients that may prevent heart disease, so it is recommended that adults eat eight or more ounces per week.
-Limit red meat, especially processed meats, such as salami and hot dogs, which have been shown to raise cancer risk.
+Limit red meat to about 18 ounces per week and avoid consuming processed meats, such as salami and other lunch meats, and hot dogs, which have been shown to raise cancer risk.

 Foods and drinks to reduce

-Some foods, food components, and drinks that are consumed in excess amounts can increase the risk of cancer and other chronic diseases.
-They can also replace nutrient-dense forms of foods in the diet, making it difficult for people to get recommended nutrients and control calories.
+Some foods and drinks, and specific substances in them, can increase the risk of cancer and other chronic diseases when you eat too much of them.
+They can also replace nutrient-dense forms of foods in the diet, making it difficult to get the recommended nutrients and control calories.

 Sodium (salt).
 Sodium is an essential nutrient, but too much can be harmful.
 Adults should limit daily sodium intake to less than 2,300 milligrams (mg) per day.
 People who are 51 and older and those of any age who are African American or have hypertension (high blood pressure), diabetes, or chronic kidney disease should limit daily sodium intake to 1,500 mg.